nats-io/nats-site/content/blog/exploring-nats-as-a-backend-for-k3s.md

 k3s server --datastore-endpoint=nats://
 ```

 The minimal `nats://` endpoint relies on the defaults in the NATS server, listening on all hosts (`0.0.0.0`) and binding to port `4222`.
-Of course, if don't want to embed the server, you can add the query parameter `noEmbed` and it will connect to a remote system.
+Of course, if you don't want to embed the server, you can add the query parameter `noEmbed` and it will connect to a remote system.

 What do we gain with an embedded server?